Himalayan Blackberry Plants: Invasive, Noxious, and Beautiful

 Picking wild blackberries is a popular late summer and early fall activity here in southwestern British Columbia.
 People are not so happy when the blackberry plant invades their gardens, which it does if it gets the chance.

 The Himalayan blackberry is the species that grows near my home.
 It isn’t native to British Columbia and is very invasive.
 Once the plant has established itself in an area, it’s hard to get rid of.
 I enjoy photographing the blackberry in spring and summer, though.
 At this time of year it's an attractive plant.
 All of the photos in this article were taken by me.

 Stems and Canes

 The usual scientific name of the Himalayan blackberry is Rubus armeniacus, but it's sometimes known as Rubus discolor.
-It grows in many habitats, including the edge of forests, in open woodlands, beside trails and roads, in gardens, beside rivers and on farmland.
+It grows in many habitats, including the edge of forests, in open woodlands, beside trails and roads, in gardens, beside rivers, and on farmland.
 It can reach a height of three meters, or almost ten feet.

 The mature stems of the Himalayan blackberry plant are thick and are known as canes.
 The canes are green or red and bear large thorns that have a red base and a sharp, light green point.
 A cane can grow as long as twelve meters (about thirty nine feet).
 The stem of the young plant grows upwards at first, but soon it bends over in a graceful arch to reach the ground.
 It then grows along the ground and may send roots into the soil.